billg-splunk/javashop-otel/README.md

       }
     }
 ```
-Now, myCoolFunction1 calls lookupLocation1(location)
+Now, `myCoolFunction1` calls `lookupLocation1(location)`

-Search in Nano
+Search in Nano: `[CTRL]-W`
-CTRL-W

-Enter in: lookupLocation1
+Enter in: `lookupLocation1` **[Enter]**

 I think you get the picture by now, you have no choice but to inspect every line of code and every function called and visually inspect them for problems.
-This can be a VERY long process and kills our customers Mean time to Repair.
-This happens quite often to our customers with our competition beacsue they can't provide all the traces 100% of the time and most can't scale to add more data, via Custom Attributes on top of that !
+This can be a VERY long process and kills our customers Mean Time to Repair.
+This happens quite often to our customers with our competition beacsue they can't provide all the traces 100% of the time and most can't scale to add more data, via Custom Attributes on top of that!

 Remember, without Full Fidelty, you have to either reproduce errors / latency in another environment or inspect code line by line.

 So they are stuck where we are, quite often.

-OK, enough fun ..let's make this easier for our developer... and show off some Splunk APM Scale !
+OK, enough fun ..let's make this easier for our developer... and show off some Splunk APM Scale!

 Ok exit your editor:

-edit nano CTRL-X ( DO NOT SAVE IF MODIFIED )
+Exit nano: `[CTRL]-X` ( If it asks you to save, hit **N** )

 # Custom Attribution